ossf/scorecard-action/README.md

 ![image](/images/install04.png)

 ### Authentication with PAT (optional)
 Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret.
-Review [Personal Access Token (PAT) Requirements and Risks](#Personal-Access-Token-(PAT)-Requirements-and-Risks before using a PAT.
+Review [Personal Access Token (PAT) Requirements and Risks](#personal-access-token-pat-requirements-and-risks) before using a PAT.

 1. [Create a Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo,read:org,read:repo_hook,read:discussion) with the following read permissions:
     - Note: `Token for OSSF Scorecard Action - myorg/myrepo` (Note: replace `myorg/myrepo` with the names of your organization and repository so you can keep track of your tokens.)